maniaishere/os/README.md

 }
 ```

-## _Implement the C program in which main program accepts the integers to be sorted Main program uses the fork system call to create a new process called a child process.
-Parent process sorts the integers using insertion sort and waits for child process using wait system call to sort the integers using selection sort._
+##  LAB-12 Implement the C program in which main program accepts the integers to be sorted Main program uses the fork system call to create a new process called a child process.
+Parent process sorts the integers using insertion sort and waits for child process using wait system call to sort the integers using selection sort.

 ```
 #include<stdio.h>